Jack Ryan (designer): Legacy

 Ryan’s contributions to the toy industry left a lasting mark on American culture.
 Often referred to as the "father of Barbie" for his engineering and creative work, he developed the internal mechanisms that allowed the doll to pose, balance, and endure children’s play.
 Barbie became one of the most iconic and best-selling toys in history, influencing generations of children and redefining the global doll market.
 Hot Wheels, another of Ryan’s signature creations, grew into one of the best-selling toy brands of all time, with over six billion cars sold worldwide by the 21st century.

 Ryan died in Los Angeles in 1991 at the age of 64.
 His achievements were recognized in obituaries published by the Los Angeles Times and the New York Times, which credited him with shaping some of the most iconic toys of the 20th century.

 In 2024, the documentary Barbie Uncovered, produced by Two Rivers Media, revisited the history of Barbie’s invention and highlighted Jack Ryan’s contributions, featuring interviews with his daughter, Ann Ryan.

+In 2026, Ryan's daughter Ann Ryan published Dad, Barbie & Me: An Insider Biography (KDP, 2026), a memoir drawing on family archives and interviews that documents Ryan's inventions, his personal life, and the disputes over credit for Barbie's creation.